 Cloud Computing has divided into 2 different layers.
 The layers are “Front end” and “Back end” layers.

 The Front end consists of the devices and their network.
 Also the application essential to access the cloud computing system.

-On the Back end of the cloud technology system, there are various computers, servers and data storage systems that make cloud.
-A cloud computing system that potentially include any computer program, from data processing to video games.
+On the Back end of the cloud technology system, there are various computers, servers, and data storage systems that make a cloud.
+A cloud computing system that potentially includes any computer program, from data processing to video games.
 Generally, each application will have its own dedicated services.